abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 * We can look closer to the `UpdateAsync` method here, because as we've mentioned earlier we need to pass the provided **ConcurrencyStamp** value to be able to do **Concurrency Check/Control** to our entity while updating.
 We've used the `SetConcurrencyStampIfNotNull` extension method to set the **ConcurrencyStamp** value to our entity and update the record.

-* At that point, if the given record is already updated by any other user, a **ConcurrencyStamp** mismatch will occur and `AbpDbConcurrencyException` will be thrown thanks to **Concurrency Check** system of ABP, data-consistency will be provided and the current record won't be overridden.
+* At that point, if the given record is already updated by any other user, a **ConcurrencyStamp** mismatch will occur and `AbpDbConcurrencyException` will be thrown thanks to the **Concurrency Check** system of ABP, data-consistency will be provided and the current record won't be overridden.

 * And if the values are matched, the record will be updated successfully.